mauricedesaxe/go-on-rails/readme.md

 If you like [Go](https://golang.org/), [Docker](https://www.docker.com/), [HTMX](https://htmx.org/), [Templ](https://templ.guide/), and [Tailwind](https://tailwindcss.com/), then you might enjoy this project and find value in it.

+## How to use

+1. Clone this repository
+2. Run `make dev` to start the development server
+3. Open your browser at `http://localhost:3000`